Celebrating the Abilities and Talents

 No, all of our services are funded via the waivers, school funding (14 years to graduation), and private pay.

 Yes, individuals with an IDD diagnosis with a Consolidated Waiver, PFDS Waiver, or school funding are eligible.
-Older Adults may also be eligible to participate.
+Older Adults may also be eligible for our services.

 We have facilities located in Greene and Washington county.